What are the entry fees for competitions?

 Is videotaping/taking photographs allowed at competitions?

-For the safety of your dancers, we DO NOT allow video of routines on stage at our events.
-We do have a professional videographer (DRC Video Productions) at all of our events.
-After the event every family/dancer will receive FREE access to videos of routines that they perform in that will be accessible online.
-Photography without Flash is allowed on routines with your dancer/studio only.
+For the safety of your dancers, we DO NOT allow photos or video of routines on stage at our events.
+However after the competition every family/dancer will receive FREE access to photos & videos of routines that they perform in that will be accessible online.

 What is the age cut-off for age categories?